rfo909/CFT/README.md

 $ @e
 ```

 This opens the script file in a text editor.
-Works well with both nano and micro (along with f.ex GNU screen), or
+Works well with both nano and micro, for pure terminal use, but
-can use any graphical editor (notepad++ or notepad on windows).
+also supports graphical editors.

 ```
 # General search function for source files.